From Stonehill to Beacon Hill to Capitol Hill

 Hill to Hill is a program for Stonehill students interested in a career in government, politics, non-profits, and other organizations in Boston, MA or Washington, D.C.

 All participants will conduct a minimum of five informational interviews and/or job shadows in the Boston area prior to spring break.
-Participants interested in traveling to Washington, D.C. during spring break will conduct a minimum of five informational interviews and/or job shadows and network with Stonehill alumni living in the D.C. area during that week.
-The informational interviews and job shadows must be arranged by the student in advance of departure to D.C.
+Participants will travel to Washington, D.C. during spring break and conduct a minimum of five additional informational interviews and network with Stonehill alumni living in the D.C. area during that week.
+The informational interviews and job shadows will be arranged by the student in advance of departure to D.C.

-November - Students interested in applying must submit a resume and cover letter to be considered. detailing why you would like to participate in the Hill to Hill program and what types of organizations/careers you are interested in exploring.
-The documents are to be uploaded into Career Connection.
-Cover letters should be addressed to Professor Peter Ubertaccio, Stonehill College.
+November - Students interested in applying must submit a resume and cover letter detailing why you would like to participate in the Hill to Hill program and what types of organizations/careers you are interested in exploring.
+The documents are to be uploaded into Handshake.

-November and December - Applications are reviewed and all applicants will receive a phone interview.
-Some applicants will then receive a second round interview in-person with two Career Counselors.
+November and December - Applications are reviewed and all applicants will receive an interview.
 Final selections are announced and the first meeting is held just prior to winter break.

-Winter Break - Participants begin to identify and schedule informational interviews or job shadows with at least 5 connections in the Boston area.
-Participants planning to go to D.C. will also begin identifying contacts in D.C.
+Winter Break - Participants begin to identify and schedule informational interviews or job shadows with at least five connections in the Beacon Hill area.
+Participants will also begin identifying contacts in D.C.

-January and February - Participants conduct informational interviews in the Boston area and secure interviews during the D.C. week.
+January and February - Participants conduct informational interviews in the Beacon Hill area and secure interviews during the D.C. week.
 Meetings for the group will be scheduled as needed to monitor progress.

 Spring Break - Participants find their own transportation to (and from) Washington, D.C. and should arrive on the Sunday of Spring Break.
-From Monday to Friday, participants are required to have scheduled at least 5 informational interviews/job shadows.
+From Monday to Friday, participants are required to have scheduled at least five informational interviews/job shadows.
 Additionally, we will have several planned group networking and sightseeing events during the week.
-The trip concludes Friday at noon.
+The trip concludes Friday.

 Students live either with an alumnus who has agreed to open his/her home, or alternate housing provided by Stonehill.
 Participants must be willing to share a room.